owocoded/Portfolio/README.md

 # Portfolio Website

 ## Description
 This is my personal **portfolio website** built using **HTML**, **CSS**, and **JavaScript**.
 It showcases the projects I have developed over the years as a web developer.
-The portfolio is designed to provide an interactive and user-friendly experience, enabling visitors to easily learn more about me and my .
+The portfolio is designed to provide an interactive and user-friendly experience, enabling visitors to easily learn more about me.

 ## Features
 - Clean and responsive design for all screen sizes.